StorySDK/story-ios-sdk/README.md

 To install StorySDK using Swift Package Manager, follow these steps:

-1. Open your project in Xcode and go to File > Swift Packages > Add Package Dependency.
+1. Open your project in Xcode and go to `File > Swift Packages > Add Package Dependency`.
 2. In the search field, enter `https://github.com/StorySDK/ios-sdk.git` and click Next.
 3. Select the version rule "Up to Next Major" and enter "1.0.0" in the text field.
 4. Click Next and then Finish.